Local Bat Control Information

 Bats are small flying mammals.
-25 Species of bats are found in California, almost all are insectivores.
-They feed on night flying insects making them an important part of the environment.
-Several species frequently use man-made structures such as attics, barns, or bat boxes for roosting sites and are the species you most likely will find in urban areas.
+Twenty-five species of bats are found in California, and almost all are insectivores.
+They feed on night-flying insects, making them an important part of the environment.
+Several species frequently use man-made structures such as attics, barns, or bat boxes for roosting sites, and are the species you most likely will find in urban areas.

-Bats have relatively long lives—5 to 30 years depending on the species—and are among the slowest reproducers for their size of any mammal.
-For example, the little brown bat, the most frequent user of artificial bat habitats in the United States, can live for 3 decades with the female giving birth to 1 pup per year.
+Bats have relatively long lives — 5 to 30 years depending on the species — and they are among the slowest reproducers for their size of any mammal.
+For example, the little brown bat, the most frequent user of artificial bat habitats in the United States, can live for three decades with the female giving birth to one pup per year.